Silene cognata

 Silene cognata (syn.
 Lychnis cognata), the orange campion or orange catchfly, is a species of flowering plant in the family Caryophyllaceae, native to eastern and northern China, the Korean Peninsula, and Primorsky Krai in Russia.
-In the wild it is found in a wide variety of habitats, from 500 to 2000 m above sea level.
+In the wild it is found in a wide variety of habitats, from above sea level.
 It is occasionally available from commercial suppliers, usually under its synonym Lychnis cognata.
 In Korea its leaves are harvested in the wild and sold in local markets as a food.